A seemingly small stumble -- such as forgetting to return library books -- can cause your credit score to plummet.

 Here’s a better option: Confirm the reservation with your credit card to avoid the unnecessary credit inquiry and settle the final bill with your debit card upon returning the vehicle.

 2. Past-due rent payments

-My advice: If you’re having trouble with rent, meet with the landlord and propose an alternative payment plan until you’re caught up.
+If you’re having trouble with rent, meet with the landlord and propose an alternative payment plan until you’re caught up.
 That way, you can salvage your good name and credit rating.

 3. Library delinquency

 When you check out a stack of books or DVDs, it’s easy to forget to return them by the appointed time.
 But the consequences for this oversight can be worse than you’d think.